Record Series Search Help

 This search will allow you to search for Record Series (the items that make up a retention schedule) across ALL retention schedules for State and County/Local Government.

 You can use it to look up the retention instructions for a specific Record Series Number, or find all Record Series that meet your search terms.
-Those could be specific words in the title of the Record Series or the name of the Agency, or a general search using the "Find" box to locate your chosen term anywhere within the Record Series, including its description and retention instructions.
+Those could be specific words in the title of the Record Series or the name of the Agency, or a general search using the "Keyword" box to locate your chosen term anywhere within the Record Series, including its description and retention instructions.

 What the search box looks like: